Kopitar scores 2, Kings beat Red Wings 4-2

-DETROIT (AP)Anze Kopitar passed Wayne Gretzky on the all-time scoring list — for the Los Angeles Kings, that is.

-Kopitar scored twice to help the Kings beat the Detroit Red Wings 4-2 Sunday night.
+DETROIT (AP)Anze Kopitar scored two goals and the Los Angeles Kings beat the Detroit Red Wings 4-2 Sunday night.

-The goals gave Kopitar 919 career points, moving him past Gretzky and into fourth place on the franchise list.

-”I mean, he probably got his points in 400 games, not the number it took me to do it, but when you are mentioned in the same sentence as Wayne, it’s a pretty big deal,” Kopitar said. ”Maybe I can brag about this one for just a little bit, because I’m not going to break any of his other records.”

 Jeff Carter and Tyler Toffoli also scored for Los Angeles, which has won three of its last four (3-0-1).
 Alex Iafallo had two assists and Jack Campbell, who is from Port Huron, Mich., stopped 22 shots.